 - Watching sporting events or other TV shows

 - Helping them write a letter to a family member

 - Going outside on the porch to catch some sunshine

 - Or just sitting together in silence

 That last item is the toughest one to be comfortable with.
 Just sitting together in silence.
 We have been taught in our society that we always have to have the perfect thing to say.
 Nothing could be further from the truth at the nursing home.
 There are no “uncomfortable silences” there.
-Many of the residents at nursing homes are, sadly, used to sitting by themselves in silence.
+Many of the elderly at nursing homes are, sadly, used to sitting by themselves in silence.
 Your mere presence makes a difference and shows them that someone cares.
 Your visit has been a success simply because you were there.
 Before reading on further, stop here and let this sink in for a minute.

 THE PEOPLE YOU WILL VISIT

 The people you will visit will vary greatly in their abilities.
 Some will be able to leave their bed, others will not.
 Some will be very aware of their situation; others will not know where they are.
 Some will remember you every time you walk in the door; others will have forgotten you by your next visit.
 You won’t always be thanked.
 It is important to not have any expectations when first getting involved.
 Know in your heart that you are making a difference in their lives, but they may never be able to express their gratitude.

 Here are just a few hints on communication with nursing home residents in general:

 - Treat all residents with the respect they deserve regardless of their physical or mental condition.